 Dr. Ron Ross: And this is one of the things that has been a major failing because as Richard described the IRS, 300 and some systems down there, everyone’s doing their job trying to understand the RMF is working on a system by system basis, but where is that top level guidance coming from that we need things like a risk management strategy, developing a risk tolerance, doing things that would identify security controls that are common controls that she’d be the responsibility of the enterprise and not the individual system owners.

 Dr. Ron Ross: All of that guidance coming from the top level of the organization is absolutely essential.
 It buys in to the problem space.
 It gets the C-Suite involved in the risk based decisions that are essential in their role.
-If you don’t have that guidance coming from the top, then your individual system owners are going to continue to struggle on tailoring those controls that they’re trying to work with, but they really don’t understand what kind of guidance they’re getting from above to make those effective decisions.
+If you don’t have that guidance coming from the top, then you’re individual system owners are going to continue to struggle on tailoring those controls that they’re trying to work with, but they really don’t understand what kind of guidance they’re getting from above to make those effective decisions.
 In essence, you’re giving those system owners top cover for making important decisions on a system by system basis.

 Dr. Ron Ross: The other thing that we did is out the other end of that, once you execute the RMF and you produce the authorization package, that’s the risk based decision making package that every senior leader gets.
 That’s the basis of their risk based decision.
-All of that information to include all of your vulnerabilities and all of the plans of action and milestone elements that you’re going to be executing to fix things that are not right.
+All of that information to include all of you’re vulnerabilities and all of the plans of action and milestone elements that you’re going to be executing to fix things that are not right.
 All of that information gets conveyed back up to the senior leaders through the categories and subcategories and the functions of the cybersecurity framework.